Mission Valley, San Diego: Attractions

 Toward the eastern end of Mission Valley lies Mission San Diego de Alcalá, for which the valley is named.
 At the southwestern end overlooking the valley is Presidio Park.
 At the foot of Presidio Hill lies Old Town San Diego State Historic Park, the original site of the town of San Diego.
 All three attractions are listed on the National Register of Historic Places.

 Three major shopping malls located in Mission Valley are Fashion Valley Mall, Hazard Center Mall, and Westfield Mission Valley.
+During the Halloween season, The Haunted Hotel Disturbance has been located in the Westfield mall parking area near Target since 2019.

 Many other commercial developments can be found in the region as well, including smaller shopping plazas, auto malls, and vocational schools.
 The frontage roads parallel to Interstate 8 west of Highway 163 are named Hotel Circle North and Hotel Circle South, for the many hotels and motels located on them.
 The frontage roads east of Highway 163 are called Camino del Rio North and Camino del Rio South.

 Recently built Snapdragon Stadium is in Mission Valley East near the I-8/I-15 interchange.
 At the outlet of Mission Valley lie SeaWorld, Mission Bay, and other San Diego attractions.